MehtabAlamKhan/rust-python-leetcode/README.md

 # rust-python-leetcode
-leetcode with rust and python
+leetcode with rust and python just to check self-worth